nithinmkp/iyo-apero/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Emily Cooper.
-Nice to meet you.
+  Hi, my name is Nithin M. Welcome to my website.
 ---

 <!-- this is a subheadline -->
-I'm a driven 20-something American from Chicago who moved to Paris for an unexpected job opportunity.
-I've been tasked with bringing an American point of view to a venerable French marketing firm. :fr:
+I am a passionate data analyst with formal training in Economics and Applied Econometrics.
+My free time include programming with R, Julia , Python and MATLAB.
+I am also an beginner in running and have run couple of Half-marathons (PB of 1:53:23).